j8srv32/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-visibility-of-forwarded-ports.md

 ### Behavior when you set a port visibility constraint

-If there are existing codespaces that no longer conform to a policy you have defined, these codespaces will continue to operate until they are stopped or time out.
+If there are existing Codespaces that no longer conform to a policy you have defined, those C ,odespaces will continue to operate until they are stopped or time out.
 When the user resumes the codespace, it will be subject to the policy constraints.

 {% note %}